andrewt0301/static-analysis-course/docs/index.md

 ![Logo](image.png)

-# Welcome to Introduction to Static Analysis
+# Welcome to Principles of Static Program Analysis

-This site contains materials for the "Introduction to Static Analysis" course taught at [Faculty of Computer Science of Higher School of Economics](https://cs.hse.ru/en/).
+This site contains materials for the "Principles of Static Program Analysis" course taught at [Faculty of Computer Science of Higher School of Economics](https://cs.hse.ru/en/).

 For information on course administration, please refer to the